gersteinlab/chronODE/README.md

  --dir      Output directory
  --timesfile  File of timepoints
 ```
-Nextflow offers a number of other optional parameters that may be useful for debugging if errors occur.
+Nextflow offers a number of other optional parameters, including `--help` and `-with-trace` that may be useful for debugging if errors occur.
 #### File formats
 The tab-separated main input file needs one row per gene/regulatory element, one index column, and a column for each time point in the original data:
 ```